ImeneYAHIAOUI/al-newbank/adr/adr001-payment-gateway-spof-mitigation.md

 3. Ease of maintenance and scalability: Clearly defined responsibilities of authorization and confirmation services allow for more efficient maintenance, scalability, and targeted updates.

 ### Disadvantages:
-1. Increased complexity in terms of coordination between services
+1. Increased complexity in terms of coordination between services and additional critical points to handle